-This track offers in-depth understanding of the forces shaping urban environments.
-Students explore: city landscapes, urban growth and decline, urban cultures, the political dynamics of neighborhoods, urban poverty, ethnic segregation, migration, transportation, housing, and the fiscal dilemmas of cities.
-This track prepares students for careers with state and metropolitan governments in public policy, city planning, regional development, and transportation planning, as well as diverse positions in the private sector.
+This track offers in-depth understanding of urban socio-spatial conditions and the forces shaping urban environments.
+Students explore urban growth and decline in developed countries and in the global south with attention to urban landscapes, urban cultures, political dynamics of urban communities, urban poverty, ethnic segregation, migration, transportation, housing, and the fiscal dilemmas faced by cities.
+This track prepares students for careers with state and metropolitan governments in public policy, city planning, regional development, and transportation planning, as well as diverse positions in the non-profit and private sectors.

 Students selecting this track must take the following course:

 GRG 307c Intro to Urban StudiesStudents must also take any 3 of the following courses:

 GRG 356T Topics (when the topic is urban, e.g. Urban Publics)

 GRG 360L Spatial Analysis (may not be used to both meet track requirement and techniques core requirement)

 GRG 379L Practicum: Internships in Applied Geography (with appropriate focus)